-This interdependence reinforces the need to apply methods to ensure that the quality of data remains high to maintain efficiency within the organisation.
+This functional interdependence reinforces the need to ensure that the quality of data remains high to maintain efficiency within the organisation.

-Senior management must own transversal functions to ensure that specifications include company-wide requirements.
+Senior management must own transversal functions to ensure company-wide requirements

-ERP development aims to standardise flows and speed up processing times between actors with specific information needs.
+ERP development aims to standardise flows and speed up processing between actors

 The sequence diagram below illustrates communication between people in different departments.